SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/node/messaging/queues/message_envelope.md

 Important points

-- A correlation id, message id, and a message type are added to the data being sent/received.
+- A context object added to the data being sent/received.
 Additionally, a MessageEnvelope can reference a lock token.
 - A MessageEnvelope's message is stored as a buffer, so strings are converted using utf8 conversions.

 ### Constructors

 Creates a new [MessageEnvelope](), which adds a correlation id, message id, and a type to the data being sent/received.

-> `public` constructor(correlationId: string, messageType: string, message: any)
+> `public` constructor(context: [IContext](../../../components/context/icontext), messageType: string, message: any)

-- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
+- **context**: string - (optional) a context to trace execution through a call chain.
 - **messageType**: string - a string value that defines the message's type.
 - **message**: any - the data being sent/received.